Deploying the Sentinel Appliance to AWS Using VM Import

 }

-2. Run the put-role-policy command to attach the role policy to the role created earlier.
-Ensure that you specify the full path to the location of the role-policy.json file.
+2. Run the put-role-policy command to attach the role policy to the role you created earlier.
+Make sure you specify the full path to the location of the role-policy.json file.

 aws iam put-role-policy --role-name vmimport --policy-name vmimport --policy-document "file://role-policy.json"

-To create a role, you need to have the following permissions in AWS: PutRolePolicy, CreateRole (write), GetRole, GetRolePolicy, ListPolicies, and ListRoles (read).
+To create a role, you require the following permissions in AWS: PutRolePolicy, CreateRole (write), GetRole, GetRolePolicy, ListPolicies, and ListRoles (read).

-If you are prompted to run aws configure you need to add the following information like your AWS keys and so on.
+If you are prompted to run aws configure, you need to add the following information, such as your AWS keys, etc.:

 $ aws configure